greg-zometa/me/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 Any static assets, like images, can be placed in the `public/` directory.

-All blog posts are stored in `src/content/blog` directory.

 ## 📖 Documentation